aetxebeste/schranz-search/docs/getting-started/index.rst

              composer require schranz-search/symfony-bundle

-             and manually enable the bundle by adding the following line in the config/bundles.php file of your project:
+             # and manually enable the bundle by adding the following line in the config/bundles.php file

-            <?php
-            // config/bundles.php

-            return [
              // ...
                 Schranz\Search\Integration\Symfony\SearchBundle::class  => ['all' => true]
              // ...
-            ];

     .. group-tab:: Spiral

         If you are using `Spiral <https://spiral.dev/>`_ use the following packages: